huypl53/logseq-research/pages/aws___EC2___ELB.md

 		- Deploy, scale, and manage a fleet of 3rd party network virtual appliances in AWS.
 E.g: firewall, intrusion detection, deep packet inspection system
 		- operates at layer 3 (network layer) - IP packets
 		- use GENEVE protocol on port 6081
-- ## Sticky Sessions
+- ## Sticky Sessions #card
+  id:: 67dd1e53-38a6-4d5b-9cf1-4d074745950c
 	- to make same client be able to access same application
 	- work with ALB, NLB
 	- setup at [[aws/EC2/TG]]
 - ## SSL Certificates
 	- SNI (Server Name Indication) in TSL protocol allows browser to specify desired server name
-- deck:: aws
-- Connection draining/deregistration delay #card
+- ## Connection draining/deregistration delay #card
+  id:: 67dd280f-449f-43dc-9c83-6a1c67a5ef71
-	- a feature of ALB and NLB to allow in-flight requests to be gracefully completed before the in-game instance is fully deregistered
+	- a feature of ALB and NLB to allow **in-flight requests to be gracefully completed** before the in-game instance is fully deregistered
+- ## Cross-Zone load balancing
+	- free for ALB; must charges for NLB & GLB
 - ## Listeners
 	- > check the incoming requests and protocol then route the traffic to its rules
 - ## [[Practice]]
-	- ALB
+	- ALB with TG only
+	  collapsed:: true
 		- Launch EC2
 			- select SG
-			- launch 2 instances
+			- launch 2 instances; check their distinguish internal IPs
+		- Create new TG
+			- Registers targets: created EC2
+			- in `Attribute`, check `stickiness`
 		- Create ALB
-			- Create SG
+			- **Create SG** in ALB to allow 80 on HTTP
 			- Attach to new [[aws/EC2/TG]] of prev instances
 			- listener -> rule -> add rule
 				- > by default, listener rule have an action to route traffic to TG
 				- Add condition/matched then action: [Forward to TG/redirect/return fixed response]
+				- e.g: return error to route `example.com/error`
+	- ALB with ASG only
+		- Terminate all running instances attached to ELB
+		- Create new ASG with desire capacity ->  AWS auto create new instances
+	- ALB with TG + ASG
+- ## Review
+	- Seamlessly handle failures of downstream instances #card id:: 67df5a03-25fc-42e9-9503-b70aa1105c16
+		- [[aws/EC2/TG]]: LB check health (on port or route /health) of TG's instances to choose which to route traffic
+		- [[aws/EC2/ASG]]: [[aws/CloudWatch/Alarms]] trigger -> ASG add/remove instances
+		- Do regular health checks to your instances
+		- Provide SSL termination (HTTPS) for your websites
+		- Enforce stickiness with cookies (route user request to same instance)
+		- High availability across zones (with ASG only)
+		- Separate public traffic from private traffic
+	-